 Cryptocurrency order books are not only useful to traders.
 They also improve cryptoassets market transparency by showing in real-time how demand and supply originates.
 Order books show how many units of a currency are available, the price, and who wants to initiate the transaction.

-At Kaiko, we collect order book snapshots from dozens of exchanges and thousands of currency pairs including Bitcoin, Ethereum, Litecoin, Monero, and more.
+At Kaiko, we collect order book snapshots from dozens of exchanges and thousands of currency pairs including Bitcoin, Ethereum, Litecoin, and XRP against USD.
 Our datasets go back until 2014, and provide the most granular look at cryptocurrency market conditions.
 Below, you can browse our order book datasets.
 If you do not see what you are looking for, reach out at email@example.com.